Jason Taumalolo

 Vaai Taumalolo (born 31 May 1993), better known by the nickname Jason, is a professional rugby league footballer who plays as a or forward for the North Queensland Cowboys in the National Rugby League (NRL).
 He has played for Tonga and New Zealand at international level.

 Taumalolo played for the NRL All Stars and he was a member of the Cowboys' 2015 NRL Grand Final and 2016 World Club Challenge winning sides, and won the Dally M Medal in 2016.
-Taumalolo is notable the only forward in the 21st century to be awarded the Dally M Medal other than Danny Buderus and Cameron Smith.
+Taumalolo is notably the only forward in the 21st century to be awarded the Dally M Medal other than Danny Buderus and Cameron Smith.
 He played as a forward early in his career.

+Taumalolo became the most capped Cowboys player in history during the 2026 season, surpassing Jonathan Thurston's record.

 Background

 Taumalolo was born in Auckland, New Zealand to parents Tominika and Vaai Akolo, and is of Tongan descent.
 Enrolled in primary school under his given name, Vaai, his teacher was unable to pronounce it correctly, instead deciding to call him "Jason".

 He grew up in Māngere and started playing rugby league at the age of 4 for the Papakura Sea Eagles and attended De La Salle College along with older brother Warner.

-At age 12, he moved to Townsville after being scouted and signed to a scholarship by the North Queensland Cowboys while playing for a touring New Zealand under-16 team.
+At age 14, he moved to Townsville after being scouted and signed to a scholarship by the North Queensland Cowboys while playing for a touring New Zealand under-16 team.
 In Townsville, Taumalolo played his junior rugby league for Townsville Brothers and attended Kirwan State High School, where he represented the Australian Schoolboys at the age of 16.

+During the start of his career at the North Queensland Cowboys, on the off-seasons, Taumalolo studied commerce at the University of Queensland.
+He resided at St Leo's College and was a part of the student klub executive team.
+His role was the 2nd year representative, also known proudly as “the phantom”.